Big-N8/cse15l-lab-reports/labreport1.md

 ![Screenshot 2023-10-05 212324](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/1c54c8ba-fd27-415c-bb63-9d36a3f72657)
 ![image](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/842642e1-b5d9-4e4e-93b3-b0f3db2bd159)

 The **cat** command was used in two different directories.
 In the first photo (upper), the directory was in **messages** so that it can only access its text files.
 I tested the command of each text file and they all were printed out.
 Afterwards, I changed the directory back to **lecture1**.
-Since this happened, I was able to use the command on the Hello.java file since the file is directly accessible within the **lecture1** folder, not **messages folder**.
+Since this happened, I was able to use the command on the Hello.java file since the file is directly accessible within the **lecture1** folder, not the **messages** folder.